deadlydog/deadlydog.github.io/_posts/2023-03-14-Visual-Studio-Code-default-settings-to-change.md

 Increase the indentation of nested items in the file tree so it is easier to tell when files are in a folder.

-GUI setting: `Workbench › Tree: Indent` to `11`, or whatever value you prefer; Default is 8.
+GUI setting: `Workbench › Tree: Indent` to `11`, or whatever value you prefer.
+Default is 8.

 JSON setting: